 Hardness: 4–18 DGH.

-Peaceful Nature: Ideal for community tanks with other non-aggressive species.
+Calm Nature: Ideal for community tanks with other fish that aren't aggressive.

 Lighting: Moderate lighting to enhance their iridescent features.